Notification

 Summary

 The deemed prospectus clarifies responsibility for the terms in the prospectus and ensures that liability is borne by the intermediary and the issuing company.
-It protects investors’ interests and emphasises the need for careful analysis, research and alignment with investment objectives before investing.
-Knowing what is deemed prospectus, and its importance, will help potential investors make an informed decision.
+It protects investors’ interests and emphasizes the need for careful analysis, research, and alignment with investment objectives before investing.
+Knowing what a deemed prospectus is and its importance will help potential investors make an informed decision.
+Download the Bajaj Broking app now to access detailed prospectuses and make informed investment choices.

 Share this article: